Love Like Poison: Plot

-Anna is a 14-year-old spending the summer holidays with her mother in her grandfather's family home in Brittany.
-The grandfather is old and confined to his bedroom.
+The 14-year-old Anna is vacationing with her mother in Brittany at her grandfather's ancestral house.
+The grandfather is confined to his bedroom since he is old.
 Her mother meanwhile is having crisis with her married life and is on the verge of moving back with her parents.
 Anna and her mother are religious.
 Anna is upset by the separation of her parents and gets close with male figures.
 A local teenage boy is attracted with her and she reciprocates the attention.
 Despite her shame of her body she finds confidence in exploring her sexuality.
 She begins to show fainting spells at gatherings.
 She is anxious about her confirmation and confides it with the priest, who is her mother past lover.
-She is torn between her unsympathetic world in front of her and faith, but she finds happiness by embracing her teenage emotions and asks out the local boy whom she have spent time.
+She is torn between her unsympathetic world in front of her and faith, but she finds happiness by embracing her teenage emotions and asks out the local boy with whom she has spent time.